gzguevara/gzguevara/README.md

     <a href = "https://www.kaggle.com/competitions/open-problems-multimodal/overview"> Multimodal Single-Cell Integration </a>
   </p> </td>
   <td>
    Predict how DNA, RNA, and protein measurements co-vary in single cells.
-Due to the large amount of 0 values in the data, I used sparse-matrix representation and SVD decomposition.
-I explored new tensorflow methods for vector-to-vector models.
-I used a custom ensemble method, which was suited for the valuation metric. </td>
+I got acquainted with sparse-matrix representation and SVD decomposition.
+I deeply explored the TF library.
+I used a custom ensemble methods, which were suited for the valuation metric.
+My team was awarded a 🥈 medal! </td>
   <td> <p align="center">
   <a href = "https://github.com/gzguevara/amex_kaggle"> Code </a>
   </p> </td>